colinquirk/ShinyEyes/README.md

 ## Contributing

-If this app is of any use to you, send me a message (cquirk@uchciago.edu; @ColinTQuirk) to let me know so that I know to keep working on this project.
+If this app is of any use to you, send me a message (cquirk@uchicago.edu; @ColinTQuirk) to let me know so that I know to keep working on this project.
 I'm also happy to help with any difficulty you have when using this app.
 If you know much about eyetracking I would also love to hear about your experience, this is a somewhat new technique for me and I'm not sure if anyone even manually codes their data.

 If you find a bug or have a feature request, feel free to open an issue or submit a pull request.